 In cases of severe financial difficulty, and where there is a clear academic or tutorial need for a student to remain in College over the vacation, the student should also see their Tutor to discuss their circumstances.
 Exceptionally, College hardship funds may be used to help students with vacation rent.
 However, students who are aware they will need to spend vacations in College are reminded to consider the 39-week leases early on in the room ballot process.

-Graduate students who experience financial difficulty should see their Graduate Tutor in the first instance and may apply for hardship funds by completing the graduate application form.
+Postgraduate students who experience financial difficulty should see their Graduate Tutor in the first instance and may apply for hardship funds by completing the postgraduate application form.

 - Bell, Abbott, and Barnes Fund (University)